-In a typical configuration, the Kinetic Agent is installed onto a web server (or series of web servers for high availability) within a DMZ.
-A firewall rule is then created allowing inbound traffic from the remote Kinetic Platform instance to access the Agent over HTTP(S).
-Then, for each integration required, network policies can be configured between the DMZ and the local network.
+The Kinetic Agent is typically installed onto a web server (or a series of web servers for high availability) within a DMZ.
+A firewall rule allowing inbound traffic from the remote Kinetic Platform instance to access the Agent over HTTP(S) is then created.
+Then, for each integration required, network policies are configured between the DMZ and the local network.

-By default, the Agent is configured not to allow any plugins (untrusted code) to be remotely uploaded.
+By default, the Agent is configured not to allow remote upload of any plugins (untrusted code).
 This enables local security teams and administrators to scan and install only trusted plugins that are required for an implementation.

-Kinetic Plugins typically require connection information (server address, username, password...etc) of the resource it is connecting to after being installed.
-All connection information is persisted locally within the Agent’s environment.
+Kinetic plugins typically require the connection information for the connecting resource (server address, username, password, and so on) after being installed.
+All connection information persists locally within the Agent’s environment.